coderefinery/manuals/online-training.md

 ### Preparation

 - Schedule the meeting/webinar in the online Zoom system
+- use waiting rooms to mitigate "Zoom crashing"
+- do not auto-mute participants' microphones, as this also happens when you enter breakout rooms.
 - Decide roles:
   - Decide the Zoom host and co-hosts
   - Use panelists?
 (Zoom webinar feature)